What Are Verbs?

 Verbs are doing words.
 A verb can express a physical action, a mental action, or a state of being.

-Lots of Verbs Express Physical ActionsHere are some sentences with the verbs highlighted.
-(These verbs express physical actions.
+Verbs Can Express Physical ActionsHere are some sentences with verbs that express physical actions.
 (In each example, the verb is highlighted.)

-Verbs Express a State of BeingA small, but extremely important group of verbs do not express any activity at all.
-The most important verb in this group – arguably of all – is the verb to be.
-As already mentioned, this is seen in forms like is, are, were, was, will be, etc.
+Verbs Can Express a State of BeingA small but extremely important group of verbs do not express any activity at all.
+The most important verb in this group (arguably of all) is the verb to be.

 (Point of interest: I am is the shortest sentence in English.)